Jon-Templeton/coding-agent/README.md

 ## Important Notes

 - Ensure you have the necessary permissions to create directories and files in the specified path
-- User confirmation is required before executing terminal commands or modifying files
+- User confirmation is required before executing terminal commands
+- Only files inside the porject directory can be accessed
 - This tool is designed to work autonomously, with minimal user intervention after the initial prompt

 ## Logging